Isomorphisms of quantizations via quantization of resolutions: Introduction

 In general, a graded Poisson algebra $A$ admits many non-isomorphic quantizations and it is difficult to describe them.
 Many constructions (such as a Hamiltonian reduction, see Subsection \ref{SUBSECTION_class_red} for the definition) produce quantizations depending on a parameter (for a quantum Hamiltonian reduction a parameter will be a character of a Lie algebra used to reduce).
 Basically, this paper concentrates on the following problem: suppose we have two families of quantizations of $A$ parametrized by two (isomorphic) parameter spaces.
 Given a parameter for the first family determine a parameter for the second one producing an isomorphic quantization.

 Of course, this problem is too vague and too general to approach.
 We will deal with some cases that are interesting from the representation theoretic perspective.
 Also in all of the cases we are going to consider that algebra $A$ will have some nice algebro-geometric properties.
-Namely, we will assume that $A$ is finitely generated and integral, and that the Poisson variety $X_0:=\Spec(A)$ admits a symplectic resolution of singularities, see \ref{SUBSECTION_sympl_general} for a definition.
-The existence of a symplectic resolution is crucial for us, because we will approach quantizations of $A$ via the quantization of the resolution itself (more precisely, of its structure sheaf) or of some objects on the resolution.
+Namely, we will assume that $A$ is finitely generated and integral, and that the Poisson variety $X_0:=\Spec(A)$ admits a symplectic resolution of singularities, see Subsection \ref{SUBSECTION_sympl_general} for a definition.
+The existence of a symplectic resolution is crucial for us, because we will approach quantizations of $A$ via the quantization of the structure sheaf or more general vector bundles on the resolution.

 For different classes of varieties $X_0$ we have various classes of quantizations.
 Let us describe them briefly.